Meeghell/python-homework/README.md

 # Pybank: Financial Analysis Script

-This Python script performs financial analysis on a budget dataset and generates a formatted report.
+This Python script uses the Pandas library to perform financial analysis on a budget dataset and generate a formatted report.